Nearly Lost You

 "Nearly Lost You" is a song by the American alternative rock group Screaming Trees.
 It was the first single released in support of their sixth album, Sweet Oblivion.
 Perhaps their best-known song, it was a moderate success on modern rock radio, partly because of its appearance on the soundtrack to the 1992 Cameron Crowe film Singles.

+Music video

+The music video was filmed at the Ellensburg Rodeo in Ellensburg, Washington.